microsoft/dotnet-apiport/docs/BreakingChanges/063 Apps published with ClickOnce that use a SHA-256 code-signing certificate may fail on Windows 2003.md

-## 63: Apps published with ClickOnce that use a SHA-256 code-signing certificate.
+## 63: Apps published with ClickOnce that use a SHA-256 code-signing certificate may fail on Windows 2003

 ### Scope
 Edge